-Objective Justification summary and areas of focus Delivery and Supporting Partnerships Strategic Priority 1: Tackle the problem of obesity 1.
-To reduce levels of obesity among people Obesity levels amongst adults and children are significantly worse than national and regional averages There is marked difference in obesity levels and mortality rates between social class I (more affluent) and V (less affluent), particularly amongst women Obesity is higher amongst certain ethnic communities DHWP supported by CT, SHEP, PAICE Strategic Priority 2: Tackle the prevalence and harmful effects of alcohol and substance misuse To reduce the number of adults and young people using illegal drugs Illegal drug use by children of school age is above the national average, accessing drug and alcohol treatment programmes can improve life chances and family circumstances DHWP supported by S&S To reduce the number of adults consuming unsafe levels of alcohol, focussing on those people and groups most at risk of severe harm and death A significant proportion of people in the borough have indicated that they drink heavily or regularly binge drink, coinciding with an increasing trend in the numbers of alcohol related deaths in the borough Focussing on those people and groups most at risk of severe harm and death DHWP supported by S&S Reduce the number of children and young people consuming alcohol and specifically those consuming unsafe levels of alcohol Over half of young people in Dudley state they have drunk alcohol, with around a fifth stating they have been drunk recently Focus on children and young people consuming unsafe levels of alcohol CT supported by DHWP, S& Strategic Priority 3: Tackle inequality in p hysical health and mental wellbeing To increase access to public health services experienced by different communities Focus on minority communities and those who experience barriers to making healthy lifestyle choices DHWP Improve access to personalised health, housing and social care services for the elderly and vulnerable Need to increase choice and improve access to personalised health, housing and social care services to enable them to have provision that meets their specific needs DHWP supported by DHP 3.
-Improve people's physical health Life expectantcy varies up to ten years between wards Smoking prevelance varies considerably between wards STD rates have seen a marked increase both nationally and regionally since 1998 Focus groups feedback suggests the promotion of health and healthy lifestyles is inconsistent across the borough Focus on effective promotion, marketing and availability of healthy lifestyle choices DHWP Improve people's mental health and wellbeing to ensure vulnerable people are safeguarded Improved provision for mental health was a key improvement priority identified by adult focus group participants; focussing on the promotion of healthy lifestyle choices and initiatives contributing to a sense of happiness, personal achievement and fulfillment DHWP supported by SHEP, PAICE 5.
+Objective Justification summary and areas of focus Lead Partnership Strategic Priority 1: Tackle the problem of obesity 1.
+To reduce levels of obesity among people Obesity levels amongst adults and children are significantly worse than national and regional averages There is marked difference in obesity levels and mortality rates between social class I (more affluent) and V (less affluent), particularly amongst women Obesity is higher amongst certain ethnic communities DHWP Strategic Priority 2: Tackle the prevalence and harmful effects of drug and alcohol misuse To reduce the number of adults and young people using illegal drugs Illegal drug use by children of school age is above the national average, accessing drug and alcohol treatment programmes can improve life chances and family circumstances Drug misuse can harm individuals, families and communities СТ To reduce the number of adults consuming unsafe levels of alcohol, focussing on those people and groups most at risk of severe harm and death A significant proportion of people in the borough have indicated that they drink heavily or regularly binge drink, coinciding with an increasing trend in the numbers of alcohol related deaths in the borough Focusing on those people and groups most at risk of severe harm and death DHWP Reduce the number of children and young people consuming alcohol and specifically those consuming unsafe levels of alcohol Nearly 40% of Year 10 - age young people had drunk alcohol in the past seven days (Healthy Lifestyle Survey 2008) Focus on children and young people consuming unsafe levels of alcohol СТ Strategic Priority 3: Tackle inequality in physical health and mental well-being To increase access to public health services experienced by different communities Focus on minority communities and those who experience barriers to making healthy lifestyle choices DHWP Improve access to personalised health, housing and social care services for the elderly and vulnerable Need to increase choice and improve access to personalised health, housing and social care services to enable them to have provision that meets their specific needs DHWP 3.
+Improve people's physical health Life expectancy varies up to ten years between wards Smoking prevalence varies considerably between wards STD rates have seen a marked increase both nationally and regionally since 1998 Focus groups feedback suggests the promotion of health and healthy lifestyles is inconsistent across the borough Focus on effective promotion, marketing and availability of healthy lifestyle choices DHWP Improve people's mental health and well-being to ensure vulnerable people are safeguarded Improved provision for mental health was a key improvement priority identified by adult focus group participants; focussing on the promotion of healthy lifestyle choices and initiatives contributing to a sense of happiness, personal achievement and fulfillment DHWP 5.
 To reduce teenage pregnancy Dudley experienced the 4th highest rate of teenage pregnancy (at 48.8%) in the West Midlands in 2006.
-This was significantly higher than the national average of 40.4% This can affect the life chances of both the young mothers and that of their children CT supported by DHWP Linked Partnership Strategies and Plans: Health Inequalities Plan; LAA Substance Misuse Delivery Plan; Obesity Plan; Older Person's Strategy; LAA Child Obesity Delivery Plan; Health & Social Care Strategy, Health Promoting Schools, Every Child Matters, Children
+This was significantly higher than the national average of 40.4% This can affect the life chances of both the young mothers and that of their children СТ nequalities Plan; LAA Substance Misuse Delivery Plan; Obesity Plan; & Social Care Strategy, Health Promoting Schools, Every Child Matter